Introduction

 Conclusion

-Life cycle cost is not just a calculation.
+LCC is not just a calculation.
 It is a way of understanding how your fleet performs over time.

 For mining and earthmoving equipment, where cost, uptime, and risk are tightly linked, it becomes one of the most important tools available.